Sodalite: Embrace the Calm

 Caring For Your Sodalite Jewelry

 Due to the delicate nature of the gorgeous blue mineral stone, it is best cared for by storing it in a soft cloth when retiring it for the evening.
-Cleaning your Sodalite with a soft cloth will extend its luster and protect it from scratches possible from dirt or other foreign matter.
-Importantly, it is best to avoid its interaction with other stones in other jewelry such as pendants or rings that may come into contact with your elegant blue showpiece.
+Cleaning your Sodalite with a soft cloth will help preserve its luster and protect it from scratches, as well as dirt or other foreign matter.
+Importantly, it is best to avoid its interaction with other stones in other jewelry, such as pendants or rings that may come into contact with your elegant blue showpiece.

 Giveaway – The Results Are In…